socratesmosko/Travel-Booking-React-Website/README.md

-# Travel Booking Web App
+# Travel Booking React.js Web App

-This is a travel Booking website inspired by Booking.com (front-end only).
+This is a travel Booking react website inspired by Booking.com (front-end only).
 The website allows users to search for hotels and view travel destinations.

 Technologies Used:
 - React.js